Welcome to Fourth Grade!

 The fourth-grade curriculum emphasizes mathematical operations, including algebraic thinking, numbers and operations in base ten, fractions, measurement, data, and geometry.
 Students entering fourth grade are expected to have a solid grasp of basic addition, subtraction, multiplication, and division.
 The textbook is accessible on the SMARTboard and is utilized in daily lessons.

 Fourth grade students study the Old Testament and the Ten Commandments.
 They learn about the Catholic Church and the Liturgical calendar.
 Students study the parts of the Mass and learn the names of the items on the altar used by the priest.
 All fourth graders attend and participate in the weekly school community Mass.
 They serve as the choir, altar servers, and gift bearers for the year.

 Fourth graders use spelling patterns and strategies to improve skills.

 Fourth grade students continue to expand their knowledge in Life and Physical Sciences.
 Students also study Earth and Space Science and the human body system.
 Learning is enhanced with activities and instruction on the SMARTboard.

-Fourth graders study Florida History, which examines the state’s early history, Native Americans, European Explorers, and Catholic Missionaries.
-They trace Florida’s path to statehood, learn about state government, and famous Floridians who have impacted the state.
-This history comes to life through a guided field trip to St. Augustine.
-Students will also learn how to effectively read and use charts, graphs, political and physical maps.
-Classes are enhanced with lessons on the SMARTboard.
-The text is available to students at home through an online resource.
+In fourth grade Social Studies, students focus on five themes of geography: Location, Place, Human-environment interaction, Movement, and Regions.
+They also study Florida History, which covers the state’s early history, Native Americans, European Explorers, and Catholic Missionaries.
+Additionally, they learn about Florida’s path to statehood, state government, and famous Floridians who have impacted the state.
+To make the learning more immersive, they take a guided field trip to St. Augustine, where they experience history first-hand.
+Students also learn how to effectively read and use charts, graphs, political and physical maps.
+The classroom is equipped with SMARTboards to enhance the learning experience, and the text is also available online for students to access at home.